Movers and SHAKERS

 Vaccinated Behavior vs. Unvaccinated

-According to an April survey by Cardify, the most likely consumers to be out at gyms, restaurants, salons, and entertainment venues are those that have not been vaccinated and don’t plan on getting the one.
+According to an April survey by Cardify, the most likely consumers to be out at gyms, restaurants, salons, and entertainment venues are those that have not been vaccinated and don’t plan on getting one.
 As an explanation as to why those that have received immunities aren’t as likely to be out, Derrick Fung, CEO of Cardify said, vaccinated consumers are “proceeding with cautious optimism.”
-The vaccinated are slow to act as they did pre-Covid and are now less comfortable being around large crowds of people.
+The vaccinated are slow to behave as they did pre-Covid and are now less comfortable being around large crowds of people.

 The Cardify survey data is confirmed by other research conducted by Earnest Research (ER).
 ER looked at consumer spending and foot traffic across the most and least vaccinated states, along with how well newly acquired customers during COVID have been retained across retailers.

 The second report comes to the same conclusion.
 The vaccine rollouts have not been the big driver of spending outside the home that was expected.
 Digging deeper to see what is happening, it’s clear the least vaccinated states have experienced the most spending compared to the pre-Covid era.
 And, states having the most vaccinated have not performed.

 For example, Georgia has had the slowest vaccine rollout with just 16% of its population having been “jabbed,” yet the state continues to be an outperformer in total consumer spending and traffic.
 Massachusetts is the most vaccinated state, with more than 25% of its population having received the precaution, and it is struggling to increase in-person commerce.